Trademark Engine Logo

 USPTO Fees and When to Hire an Attorney

-• Your mark is complex
+• The mark is complex

-• You plan to expand nationally or globally
+• The business plans to expand nationally

 Frequently Asked Questions